Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_B/README.md

 #define NUM_CALLS_THEN_REPEAT 14 // the pattern does 14 calls then repeats
 const int led_on_array_per_call[NUM_CALLS_THEN_REPEAT] = { 0, 1, 2, 3, 4, 5, 6, 7, 6, 5, 4, 3, 2, 1 };
 ```
+## Reminder
+The connections do not change; this is just here for a reminder.

 Once you have made these changes, connect up the LED stick and try it out.
 Remember:
 - red wire is for 5 Volts from Arduino to LED stick (4-7VDC)